cucapra/opal/README.md

 * Open the solution file.
 * Right-click the `npm` item under the `opal` project and choose "Install Missing npm Packages."
 This gets the project's dependencies.
 * This step is a little annoying at the moment, but we need to install the TypeScript definitions for those dependencies.
 Right-click the `opal` project and choose "Open Command Prompt Here."
 Then type the command `npm run typings`.
 You can close the command prompt.
 * Hit F5 to build and run the example program.
+Ignore the scary warning that Visual Studio for some reason emits.

 [njstools]: https://www.visualstudio.com/en-us/features/node-js-vs.aspx